varadgadgil19/Asynchronous-FIFO-Design/README.md

-Async FIFO Design (SystemVerilog)
-Overview
+1. Overview

 This project implements an Asynchronous FIFO (First-In-First-Out) memory in SystemVerilog.
-The FIFO allows data transfer between two different clock domains using separate write (wclk) and read (rclk) clocks.
+The FIFO enables data transfer between two different clock domains using separate write (wclk) and read (rclk) clocks.

 A SystemVerilog testbench verifies correct FIFO behavior using a queue-based reference model.

-Features
+2. Features

 Separate write and read clock domains